-SHA seek assistance from PBV partners to secure a safer unit for a participant experiencing domestic violence who requests for an emergency unit transfer.
-SHA will not issue a tenant-based voucher to PBV participants who seek to transfer.
+SHA seeks assistance from PBV partners to secure a safer unit for a participant experiencing domestic violence who requests an emergency unit transfer.
+SHA may issue a tenant-based voucher to PBV participants who seek an emergency transfer subject to participant submission of an emergency transfer request form (Form HUD-5383), funding availability, and participant eligibility for the tenant-based voucher program.